jstnliu/MineSweeper_Proj1/README.md

         };
 }
 ```
 >The above code is part of the longest function that I have written for this game.
 As the name suggests, it expresses what to do when the user has either won the game or when they've accidentally clicked on a 'BOOM' space and executes code according to the required condition.
 I had the most trouble getting it to work properly because of the sheer length that it had.
-Ironically, I only realized I had the final two lines for ```theButton``` and ```messagesDisplay``` elements nested incorrectly after I implemented *even more* code into ```endGames``` functionality.
+Ironically, I only realized I had the final two lines for ```theButton``` and ```messagesDisplay``` elements nested incorrectly after I implemented *even more* code into ```endGame```'s functionality.

 ## Only Up From Here!